Albab-Hasan/Ash/README.md

 This is a shell I've been building to learn more about how Unix shells work under the hood.
 It's inspired by bash and sh, but much simpler.

+Note: This is a fresh repo with a clean commit history.
+The project existed previously in a public repo with a messy early commit log (I was still getting comfortable with Git).
+This version reflects the cleaned-up and structured state of the project.

 ## What's in the box

 The shell supports basic features like: